Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Introduction

 One can ask about similar statements for moduli of parabolic Higgs bundles (of fixed coprime rank and degree).
 A version of topological mirror symmetry in this case was established by Gothen and Oliveira \cite{Gothen-Oliveira} in ranks $2$ and $3$ and by Shiyu Shen \cite{shen-parabolic} in general.

-If $n$ and $d$ are not coprime and the corresponding moduli spaces are singular, one could ask if topological mirror symmetry (in the form of the endoscopic decomposition \ref{MS_isotypical_piece_iso}) holds for a suitable cohomology theory.
-One reasonable choice is intersection cohomology, and indeed a form of topological mirror symmetry for IH was conjectured by Mauri and established by him in rank $2$ for $D=K_{C}$ \cite{Mauri} and by Maulik and Shen \cite[Theorem 0.2]{MS-IH} in arbitrary rank and degree but only for $D$-twisted Higgs bundles with $\deg(D)>2g-2$.
+If $n$ and $d$ are non-coprime and the corresponding moduli spaces are singular, one could ask if topological mirror symmetry holds for a suitable cohomology theory.
+One reasonable choice is intersection cohomology, and indeed a form of topological mirror symmetry for IH was conjectured and established in rank $2$ for $D=K_{C}$ by Mauri \cite{Mauri} and by Maulik and Shen \cite[Theorem 0.2]{MS-IH} in arbitrary rank and degree but only for $D$-twisted Higgs bundles with $\deg(D)>2g-2$.
 Maulik and Shen also raised the question of whether topological mirror symmetry holds for BPS cohomology, an invariant coming from mathematical physics which has been given a rigourous definition for Higgs bundles in \cite{Kinjo-Koseki} following ideas of Davison-Meinhardt and Toda.
 If $\deg(D)>2g-2$, BPS cohomology coincides with intersection cohomology, but they differ when $D=K_{C}$.
 As discussed in \cite[End of \S 3.6]{MS-IH}, topological mirror symmetry for BPS cohomology for $D=K_{C}$ should follow from results in \cite[Theorem 0.2]{MS-IH} and \cite{Kinjo-Masuda}.